SlimeVR

 First method: SteamVR driver #

-Important: make sure to NOT run this command twice, adding a driver twice will cause problems.
+Important: Make sure to NOT run this command twice, adding a driver twice will cause problems.

-Second method: VRChat OSC #
+Third method: VRChat OSC #

 This method is only available in VRChat.